 I recently surveyed the UK's resident management companies (RMCs).
+There is a proper paper write-up here.

 You can do this by querying data provided by Companies House, plus a lot of spadework.
 The code for doing this is currently here.